Aimery of Limoges: Antioch under interdict (c. 1180–81)

 In late 1180, Bohemond left his wife Theodora, a niece of the recently deceased Emperor Manuel, and married a woman named Sibylla, "who had the reputation of practicing evil arts" according to William of Tyre.
 He was excommunicated by Pope Alexander III, and Antioch was placed under an interdict.
 He imprisoned Aimery and other bishops and looted their churches.
 Aimery, supported by the nobility of Antioch under their leader, Rainald II Masoir, lord of Margat, held out in al-Quṣayr under siege by Bohemond.
 Aimery himself took part in the fighting and even instigating rioting against Bohemond's rule.
 Baldwin IV of Jerusalem intervened by sending Patriarch Eraclius of Jerusalem to Laodicea to negotiate with both parties.
 Bohemond remained excommunicate so long as he kept Sibylla, and Aimery's church property was returned, but the interdict on Antioch was lifted.
+This brief civil war has long been the subject of disputed dating.
+That the fighting took place in 1180 and the negotiations over 1180–1 was proposed by Robert Huygens.
+That the revolt happened in 1181 and the truce signed in December 1181 was suggested by Hans Eberhard Mayer.
+The entire conflict probably took place from August to November 1181: Historian Michael Stone presents the text of a contemporary Antiochene Armenian-language colophon with translation to support this.
+The scribe of the colophon is one Yohannēs, who is favourable to Bohemond, unlike William of Tyre, who favoured the Patriarch.

 Defence of Antioch (1194)

-In 1194, Bohemond, his family, and his court were captured at Baghrās by Leo II, Prince of Armenia, and imprisoned on Sis.
+In 1194, Bohemond, his family, and his court were captured at Baghrās by Leo I, King of Armenia, and imprisoned on Sis.
 To gain his freedom, he agreed to surrender Antioch to Leo.
 Bartholomew Tirel, the marshal of Antioch, and Richard de L'Erminet were sent to surrender the city to the Armenian Heṭoum of Sassoun.
-Aimery, at the head of the clergy, encouraged the citizens to resist the takeover and the Armenians were forced outside the walls while a commune was established that recognised the authority of Raymond IV of Tripoli until Bohemond's release.
-The commune then sent for aid to Henry I of Jerusalem.
+Aimery, at the head of the clergy, encouraged the citizens to resist the takeover and the Armenians were forced outside the walls while a commune was established that recognised the authority of Raymond IV of Tripoli until Bohemond's release. ****** The commune then sent for aid to Henry I of Jerusalem.

 Maronite– and Armenian–Latin reunion

 In 1181, Aimery was met by the Maronite Patriarch and some of his bishops from the Catholic dioceses of Byblos, Botrun, and Tripoli on Mount Lebanon.
 They formally asked for recommunion with the Catholic Church, from which the Maronites had been separated since the eighth century.
+Historian Bernard Hamilton disagrees with William of Tyre that it was the initiative of the Maronites that effected reconciliation and also with the seventeenth-century Maronite historian Isṭifān al-Duwayhī, who wrote that the Maronites had been in contact with Aimery since 1153 - 1159.
 Aimery did not live to see reunion, but he did have a part to play in reunion with the Armenian Church in 1195 and he even permitted Nerses of Lampron to preach in his churches.